Table of Contents

 Every year they have special events, and one of my personal favorites with teens and adults is Howl-O-Scream.
 Summer is often when you will experience fewer crowds and also get ticket discounts.

 If you want to save money during your time in Tampa, then consider investing in a CityPASS!

 Located in the heart of downtown, St Pete Pier is among the top kids things to do in St Petersburg.
 There is a marketplace, discovery center, museums, fishing area, children’s playground and water splash pad, and plenty of restaurants.

-You can see it in less than an hour, or you can spend most of a day depending on your interest level.
-It is FREE to visit, and very easy to access these days since it has its own metered parking area.
+You can see it in less than an hour, or you can spend most of the day depending on your interest level.
+It is FREE to visit and very easy to access these days since it has its own metered parking area.
 There is also a trolley available from the parking lot to the end of the Pier with drop-off locations.

 Clearwater Marine Aquarium is a non-profit organization in Clearwater.
 It is dedicated to the rescue and rehabilitation of suffering marine animals.
 They provide public education including Dolphin boat tours and conservation efforts.

 Remember, it functions as an animal rehabilitation center.
 If you view it through this lens, you will appreciate what it is to a fuller extent and the great work they do.

 The aquarium gained worldwide recognition for being where the bottlenose Dolphin, “Winter” lived.
 Winter was the main character in the 2009 book Winter’s Tale and more notably became the 2011 film, Dolphin Tale.

 - Address: 249 Windward Passage, Clearwater, FL 33767